Did you know you can make a simple bottle rocket out of a few everyday items you’ve got in your kitchen?

 - Fill your bottle about a quarter full with vinegar.
 Screw on the top for now.

 - Now it’s time to take everything outside.
-On some level ground, check that your rocket will stand up (we used a garden table because, frankly, I’m
+On a level surface, check that your rocket will stand up (we used a garden table because, frankly, I’m

-4231, and I’m not speedy enough to the required movements involved on the ground)
+4231, and I’m not speedy enough to perform the required movements involved on the ground)

 - Persuade children, dogs and other vulnerable householders to stand at least five paces away from the rocket.

 - Next, take the top of your rocket bottle, and slide the bicarb package into the bottle , then plug the top with your cork – quickly!
 Take it from someone whose wardrobe now has a definite aroma – the bottle will explode VERY quickly and you need to be out of the way.

 - Turn the bottle over and place on the launch pad.
 Hopefully it will fly.
 Here’s our attempt: